Presidency of Pedro Pablo Kuczynski: Reconstruction with changes

 In mid-April 2017 the ravages of the coastal Niño began to diminish.
 By then, the number of those killed in the entire territory of Peru was 113, the victims 178 701 and the people affected 1,049,083.
 The affected homes totaled 237,906.
-According to Minister Gonzalo Tamayo, the impact of the phenomenon was worse that of an earthquake, since 1,500 kilometers of simultaneous emergency were activated.
+According to Minister Gonzalo Tamayo, the impact of the phenomenon was worse than of an earthquake, since 1,500 kilometers of simultaneous emergency were activated.

 On 5 May 2017 it was announced that the authority in charge of the reconstruction would be Pablo de la Flor.
 The title of his position is: Executive Director of the Authority for Reconstruction with Changes.
 According to the Ministry of Economy and Finance, about 20 billion soles (about 6 billion dollars) is expected to be spent on reconstruction.

 When questioned by the regional governors about the delays in the Reconstruction projects, Pablo de la Flor resigned his post at the end of October 2017.
 He was replaced by the economist Édgar Quispe.